grandes-ecoles

 For $A = \left(\begin{array}{ll} a & b \\ c & d \end{array}\right)$ in $\mathcal{M}_2(\mathbb{R})$, with $\varphi_A(x,y)$ the determinant of $A(x,y) = \left(\begin{array}{cc} a-x & b-y \\ c+y & d-x \end{array}\right)$ and $\mathcal{CP}_A$ the eigenvalue circle of $A$, specify, as a function of $A$, the cardinality of the intersection of $\mathcal{CP}_A$ with the $x$-axis $\mathbb{R} \times \{0\}$.

-QIII.A.3 Invariant lines and eigenvalues and vectors Compute eigenvalues of a given matrix View
+QIII.A.3 Discriminant and conditions for roots Compute eigenvalues of a given matrix View

 For $A = \left(\begin{array}{ll} a & b \\ c & d \end{array}\right)$ in $\mathcal{M}_2(\mathbb{R})$, with $\varphi_A(x,y)$ the determinant of $A(x,y) = \left(\begin{array}{cc} a-x & b-y \\ c+y & d-x \end{array}\right)$, what do the solutions of the equation $\varphi_A(x,0) = 0$ represent for $A$?
 Specify the number of real eigenvalues of $A$ according to the value of $\Delta_A = (a-d)^2 + 4bc$.